 You should start your application for admission early in your senior year.
-RIT will not offer you a financial aid award until you have been admitted.
-2 fafsa.ed.gov
+Financial aid notifications are sent after you have been offered admission to RIT.

 Complete the FAFSA

 This should be done as soon after October 1 as possible.
 Have results sent to RIT by including our federal school code, which is 002806.